VW CC Water Pump Failure Guide (2009–2017) – Symptoms, Fixes & Replacement Parts

 • P2181 – Performance Malfunction in Cooling System

-Overheating due to a water pump issue is relatively rare with the 2.0t TSI CC engine.
+Overheating due to a water pump issue is relatively rare with the 2.0T TSI CC engine.
 The more common failure is the car not warming up.
-This will happen when the thermostat is stuck open all the time, making it very difficult for your engine to reach operating temps (especially when its cold outside).
+This occurs when the thermostat is stuck open, making it difficult for your engine to reach operating temperature (especially when it’s cold outside).

-During rare failures a thermostat can get stuck shut creating an overheating condition.
-If the temperature gauge starts to rise above the normal range, it’s crucial to stop driving immediately to avoid engine damage.
+During rare failures, a thermostat can get stuck closed, creating an overheating condition.
+If the temperature gauge rises above the normal range, it’s crucial to stop driving immediately to avoid engine damage.

-If you are an experienced DIYer, replacing your CC’s water pump might be feasible.
+If you are an experienced DIYer, replacing your CC’s water pump may be feasible.
 To access the pump, you will need to remove the intake manifold.
-During the replacement, it is best to replace the thermostat housing, water pump, and any coolant hoses or seals that are associated with the system.
-The work may also involve replacing the serpentine belt and associated components, but this belt does not have a specific replacement interval.
+During replacement, it is best to replace the thermostat housing, water pump, and any coolant hoses or seals associated with the system.
+The work may also involve replacing the serpentine belt and related components, but this belt does not have a specific replacement interval.

-• DIY Video Resource: We do not have a DIY on how to replace the water pump on a 2.0t TSI engine.
-We do however have a video showing you how to replace the intake manifold, which is the most difficult part of this job.
+• DIY Video Resource: We do not have a dedicated DIY on replacing the water pump on a 2.0T TSI engine.
+However, we do have a video showing how to remove the intake manifold, which is the most difficult part of this job.
 This will give you full access to replace your water pump.

-• While you're in there: When the intake manifold is removed on your 2.0t TSI engine, we would advise performing a carbon cleaning.
-This is a known issue on this engine, and you have full access to intake valves making this job much easier.
-We have details about carbon cleaning in a video linked below.
+• While you're in there: When the intake manifold is removed on your 2.0T TSI engine, we recommend performing a carbon cleaning.
+This is a known issue on this engine, and you will have full access to the intake valves, making the job much easier.
+We have details about carbon cleaning in the video linked below.

 How to remove your VW CC Intake manifold - Video